nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-06-26-sole_proprietorship_disadvantages.md

 This is what’s known as a Co-Sole Proprietorship.

-If you want other owners or shareholders to get involved, you have to dissolve the Sole Proprietorship and reform it as a [Partnership](https://www.businessinitiative.org/partnership/disadvantages/), LLC, or Corporation, depending on your unique needs.
+If you want other owners or shareholders to get involved, you have to dissolve the Sole Proprietorship and reform it as a <a href="https://www.businessinitiative.org/partnership/disadvantages/" target="_blank">Partnership</a>, LLC, or Corporation, depending on your unique needs.

 In the event of the owner’s death, all the company’s assets, profits, and property go to the owner’s family or whoever is in their will.

-This direct transfer is subject to Inheritance Tax, dramatically reducing the amount your inheritors receive.
+This direct transfer is subject to inheritance tax, dramatically reducing the amount your inheritors receive.

 This is a negative aspect because someone else can’t just come along and pick up where you left off.

-In an LLC or Corporation, the entire entity can be transferred, exempting it from [Inheritance Tax.](https://www.investopedia.com/terms/i/inheritancetax.asp)
+In an LLC or Corporation, the entire entity can be transferred, exempting it from <a href="https://www.investopedia.com/terms/i/inheritancetax.asp" target="_blank">inheritance tax.</a>

 ## No Business Bank Account